 Imagine the disappointment of your camera going off because it wasn’t charged fully or you can’t take more photos because your memory is full.

-That can be really a heartbreaking experience if you were still enjoying the safari.
-So a SanDisk Extreme Pro 64GB Memory Card would be very efficient.
+That can be a really heartbreaking experience if you were still enjoying the safari.
+So adding extra memory cards to your African packing list will be prudent.

-An African safari is not complete without Binoculars.
-I am sure you’ve seen so many photos of tourists in Africa with binoculars. it is not just for style but rather to get a closer look at the beauty that reigns in Africa.
-And at times some animals are so far away from the road and usually, safari cars are only allowed to drive on the road so you will need a pair of nice binoculars to see even the tiny animals from afar.
+It is not just for style but rather to get a closer look at the beauty that reigns in Africa.
+And at times some animals are so far away from the road and usually, safari cars are only allowed to drive on the road so you will need a pair of nice and high-quality binoculars like these ones to see even the smallest animals from afar.

 6. Travel Insurance.